-Third-party payers, whether foreign or domestic, or governmental or commercial, are developing increasingly sophisticated methods of controlling healthcare costs.
-In addition, in the United States, no uniform policy of coverage and reimbursement for our gammaCore therapy exists among third-party payers.
-Therefore, coverage and reimbursement for our gammaCore therapy can differ significantly from payer to payer.
-In addition, payers continually review new technologies for possible coverage and can, without notice, deny coverage for these new products and procedures.
-As a result, the coverage determination process is often a time-consuming and costly process that will require us to provide scientific and clinical support for the use of our gammaCore therapy to each payer separately, with no assurance that coverage and adequate reimbursement will be obtained or maintained if obtained.
+Third-party payors, whether foreign or domestic, or governmental or commercial, are developing increasingly sophisticated methods of controlling healthcare costs.
+In addition, in the United States, no uniform policy of coverage and reimbursement for our gammaCore therapy exists among third-party payors.
+Therefore, coverage and reimbursement for our gammaCore therapy can differ significantly from payor to payor.
+In addition, payors continually review new technologies for possible coverage and can, without notice, deny coverage for these new products and procedures.
+As a result, the coverage determination process is often a time-consuming and costly process that will require us to provide scientific and clinical support for the use of our gammaCore therapy to each payor separately, with no assurance that coverage and adequate reimbursement will be obtained or maintained if obtained.
 Reimbursement systems in international markets vary significantly by country and by region within some countries, and reimbursement approvals must be obtained on a country-by-country basis.
 In many international markets, a product must be approved for reimbursement before it can be approved for sale in that country.
 Further, many international markets have government-managed healthcare systems that control reimbursement for new devices and procedures.

-In most markets, there are private insurance systems as healthcare systems that control reimbursement for new devices and procedures.
-In most markets, there are private insurance systems as well as government-managed systems.
-If sufficient and timely coverage and reimbursement is not available for our current or future products or if reimbursement rates change, in either the United States or internationally, the demand for our product and our revenues will be adversely affected.
+In most markets, there are private insurance systems and government-managed systems.
+If sufficient and timely coverage and reimbursement are not available for our current or future gammaCore products, or if reimbursement rates change, in either the United States or internationally, the demand for our gammaCore product and our revenues would be adversely affected.

-We have a limited history commercializing our gammaCore therapy through direct-to-consumer channels and commercial success is uncertain.
+We have a limited history commercializing our VNS platform technology, including through direct-to-consumer channels, and commercial success is uncertain.

-As a small company with a limited history of selling our gammaCore therapy and which has primarily focused on physician adoption and commercial payer and government sales channel to date, we have limited experience engaging in direct-to-consumer commercial activities and limited established relationships with marketing agencies, analytic platforms, and social media following, all of which is becoming increasingly important to direct-to-consumer initiatives.
-We may be unable to gain broader market acceptance in direct-to-consumer channels of gammaCore therapy in the United States or abroad for a number of reasons, including:
+Moreover, we have limited experience engaging in direct-to-consumer commercial activities and limited established relationships with marketing agencies, analytic platforms, and social media following, all of which are becoming increasingly important to direct-to-consumer initiatives.
+We may be unable to gain broader market acceptance for our nVNS platform technology in our sales channels and markets, including direct-to-consumer channels in the United States or abroad, for a number of reasons, including:

-- established competitors with strong relationships with customers, including ecommerce and telehealth platforms, systems, marketing agencies and a critical mass of existing patients; - limitations in our ability to demonstrate differentiation and advantages of our product compared to competing products and the relative safety, efficacy and ease of use of our product; - the limited size of our marketing team and the learning curve required to gain experience selling our product direct-to-consumer; - · insufficient financial or other resources to support our commercialization efforts necessary to reach profitability; and - the introduction and market acceptance of new, more effective or less expensive competing products and technologies.
+- established competitors with strong relationships with customers, including ecommerce and telehealth platforms, systems, marketing agencies and a critical mass of existing patients; - limitations in our ability to demonstrate differentiation and advantages of our product compared to our own products and competing products and the relative safety, efficacy and ease of use of our product; - the limited size of our marketing team and the learning curve required to gain experience selling our product direct-to-consumer; - · limited brand awareness - · insufficient financial or other resources to support our commercialization efforts necessary to reach profitability; and - the introduction and market acceptance of new, more effective or less expensive competing products and technologies in relevant geographic and product markets.